The original structure of the church dates back to 1409, and was built on the ruins of an ancient pagan temple dedicated to Bacchus.

 The facade of the church, in Sicilian Baroque style, is made of white Taormina stone.
 On each side of the portal, there are the statues of saints Placido and Benedetto, and above, on the second order, smaller, those of the saints Scolastica and Geltrude, work of the sculptor Carmelo Distefano.

-The facade, concave in the center, is enclosed by a convex wrought iron railing, bearing the emblem of St. Benedict in the center.
+The facade, concave in the center, is enclosed by a convex wrought iron railing, bearing the emblem of Saint Benedict in the center.
 On the top of the facade, there is a bell tower with three bells.

 The interior has a single nave and, along its side walls, are fluted semi-columns.
 The walls are embellished with marble and golden stucco.